Cbantz/tiff2fits/README.md

 # About

-tiff2fits is a Python/CLI utility to convert Tag Image File Format (.tif or .tiff) files to flexible image transport system (.fits) files.
+tiff2fits is a Python/CLI utility to convert Tag Image File Format (.tif or .tiff) files to flexible image transport system (.FTS) files.

 # Highlights